Illegally Grazed Horses

 - Hothfield Heathlands (including Hothfield Common Site of Special Scientific Interest).

-Conservation grazing is individually permitted by the council’s Conservation Officer on these sites and is undertaken in a controlled manner with particular hardy breeds (such as highland cattle and konic ponies).
+Conservation grazing is individually permitted by our Conservation Officer on these sites and is undertaken in a controlled manner with particular hardy breeds (such as highland cattle and konic ponies).
 The owners of the horses have undertaken all necessary risk assessments and have safety procedures in place.

 On sites such as these notices are permanently in place warning that any illegally grazing horses will be impounded under Section 41 of the Local Government (Miscellaneous Provisions) Act 1982.
 This Act deals with abandoned property left on publicly owned land and will result in their immediate removal.